weicks/ESP32-ArtnetWifi-SDreadwriteclock/README.md

 //it will reduce the OTA and the SPIFF size and extend the flash size to  3mo when it will compile

-then we need to tell Arduino that you have increase that open the file arduino>>hardware>>expressif>> board.txt find you board name for instance I am using "ESP32 Dev module" esp32.name=ESP32 Dev Module esp32.upload.tool=esptool esp32.upload.maximum_size=2097152  <= ,normally you have 1310720 so instead of 1310720 put 2097152
+then we need to tell Arduino that you have increase that, open the file

+arduino>>hardware>>expressif>> board.txt

+find you board name for instance I am using "ESP32 Dev module"

+esp32.name=ESP32 Dev Module

+esp32.upload.tool=esptool

+esp32.upload.maximum_size=2097152  <= ,normally you have 1310720

+so instead of 1310720 put 2097152

 ------------------------------------------------------------------------------------------------------